gingerbeardman/monkey.tmbundle/README.md

 monkey.tmbundle
 ===============

-This bundle lets you to use the Mac OS X editor [TextMate](http://macromates.com) and Windows editor [E Text Editor](http://www.e-texteditor.com) as an IDE for the [monkey programming language](http://www.monkeycoder.co.nz).
+This bundle lets you to use the Mac OS X editor [TextMate](http://macromates.com) or Windows editor [E Text Editor](http://www.e-texteditor.com) as an IDE for the [monkey programming language](http://www.monkeycoder.co.nz).
 It is based in part on the existing [blitzmax.bundle](https://github.com/nilium/blitzmax.tmbundle) so thanks to Nilium for that.

 Created by Matt Sephton, [http://www.gingerbeardman.com/monkey/](http://www.gingerbeardman.com/monkey/)

 ## Features

+**Syntax Colouring**
+Easily see the difference between keywords, constants, strings, comments, numbers and functions/classes/methods

 **Auto Completion of Keywords**
 Press the Escape key to cycle through all matches after typing part of a keyword, Shift+Escape will take cycle backwards, Option+Escape will present a list of matches for you to choose from